Old-Fashioned Chocolate Cake

 Yes to both — a 23×33 cm sheet (~35 minutes) or about 24 cupcakes (18–20 minutes).
 The frosting covers any of them generously.

-What's old-fashioned fudge frosting?
+What's an old-fashioned fudge frosting?

 A beaten cocoa-butter-and-sugar frosting that sets to a soft fudge rather than a fluffy buttercream — glossy, deeply chocolatey, and the traditional finish.
 This one's beaten, so no thermometer needed.